 Even more importantly, arbitrary targets to reduce caesarean rates will continue to come before mothers’ and babies’ health outcomes, and women’s autonomy.

-In August 2012, RCOG guidance urges CCGs to increase births without epidurals and reduce caesarean rates to 20% (“It is important to try to increase [the] rate [of] vaginal birth, which includes delivery by forceps and ventouse.”).
+In August 2012: RCOG guidance urges CCGs to increase births without epidurals and reduce caesarean rates to 20%; it says, “It is important to try to increase [the] rate [of] vaginal birth, which includes delivery by forceps and ventouse.”.